AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2013/2013-11-25-smokehouse-deli-bangalore/smokehouse-deli-bangalore.md

 ---
-title: A review of SmokeHouse Deli, Bangalore
+title: "A review of SmokeHouse Deli, Bangalore"
-excerpt: A restaurant review of SmokeHouse Deli in Bangalore.
+excerpt: "A restaurant review of SmokeHouse Deli in Bangalore."
-coverImage: ./images/Smokehouse-Deli-Bangalore-1.jpg
+coverImage: "./images/Smokehouse-Deli-Bangalore-1.jpg"
 category: "ramblings"
 tags:

-    - reviews
+- "reviews"

 ---

 Since its inception in Bangalore, we had been planning to go to Smoke House Deli but did not get a chance until recently.